red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/event-generation-and-matching.rst

 Introduction
 ----------------------------------------

-When working with Colang we assume to have a common event channel that contains all relevant events happening in the interactive system.
-From a Colang perspective relevant events are all events that are required to model the interaction between the user and the bot.
-With Colang you can listen for events on this channel as well as publish new events to the channel for other components to read:
+When working with Colang, we assume to have a common event channel that contains all relevant events happening in the interactive system.
+From a Colang perspective, relevant events are all events that are required to model the interaction between the user and the bot.
+With Colang, you can listen for events on this channel, as well as publish new events to the channel for other components to read:

 .. figure:: images/event_channel.jpg
   :scale: 35